 If you’re a Medicare beneficiary and are about to receive a personal injury settlement, you may risk losing your benefits without proper planning.
-A solution for some is to establish a Medicare set-aside.
+A solution for some is to establish a Medicare set aside (MSA).
 Below, we break down what you need to know.

 Why Medicare could drop your benefits after settlement

 Medicare is known as a “secondary payer” by law, which means that when an injured person has certain types of insurance coverage, those insurance companies are first responsible for paying for related medical expenses.
 If those companies do not cover the full cost of services, Medicare may then become responsible for the balance of payment.
 When you receive a settlement as a Medicare beneficiary, you’ll likely need to show that you recognize Medicare is still a secondary payer.

 An MSA is a financial agreement that some beneficiaries use if they are about to receive a personal injury settlement or a payout from a worker’s compensation claim.
 The fund allocates a portion of the settlement to pay for future medical services related to an injury or illness, that would otherwise be payable by Medicare.
 That way, Medicare doesn’t have to pay first.